google/dexmod/README.md

 ## Further Information

-We recommend reviewing the Mandiant [Delving into Dalvik: A Look into DEX Files](https://www.mandiant.com/resources/blog/dalvik-look-into-dex-files) blog for more detailed information about the DEX file format, method structure in bytecode, and usage of this tool.
+We recommend reviewing the Mandiant [Delving into Dalvik: A Look Into DEX Files](https://www.mandiant.com/resources/blog/dalvik-look-into-dex-files) blog for more detailed information about the DEX file format, method structure in bytecode, and usage of this tool.

 ## Disclaimer